lisamelton/video-transcoding-scripts/README.md

 When the output video bitrate is not below or near the target using `medium`, applying a slower preset can significantly reduce that bitrate.

-These slower presets can also improve quality, but the benefit compared to `medium` may not be perceptible for most input.
+In some cases the `slow` preset can also improve quality, but the benefit compared to `medium` may not be perceptible for most input.
+Presets slower than `slow` may actually cause small artifacts for some input due to higher compression.

 The `slower`, `veryslow` and `placebo` presets are modified in `transcode-video.sh` to maintain compatibility with devices from Apple and other manufacturers.
 When using these presets for output larger than `1280x720` pixels, the [H.264 level](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC#Levels) is constrained to `4.0`, usually limiting the number of [reference frames](https://en.wikipedia.org/wiki/Reference_frame_(video)).

 Avoid using `placebo` because it's simply not worth the time and may not even produce smaller output than `veryslow`.
 There's a reason this particular preset doesn't follow the nomenclature.

 To produce output even closer in configuration to what's available from the iTunes Store, you need to use at least the `slow` preset.
 And for a very few number of videos, you may need to use `slower` or `veryslow` to reach the same level of compression.

-Always use the slowest preset that you can afford in terms of time.
-That's `medium` for most people with desktop-class machines, which is another reason it's the default.

 ### Evaluating the quality of a transcoding